fckLatif/react-login/README.md

 # react-login

-My first time using react.
+I know it's atrocious, it's my first time using react and I just wanted to finish the assignment.